Marie-Louise von Franz: Interpretation of fairy tales

 In 1935 Hedwig von Beit asked Marie-Louise von Franz to assist her part-time with writing a book about fairy tales.
 Von Franz embarked on a time-consuming 9-years research and interpretation work.
 Fairy tales became increasingly important to her in regard to psychological questions.
 The work is published in the book Symbolik des Märchens (Symbolism of Fairy Tales).
 Nevertheless, this book (of 3 volumes) was only published under the name of Hedwig von Beit.
 In her later talks and books, she connects fairy tale interpretation with everyday life.
 Alfred Ribi says, that von Franz might well be understood as the first to discover and demonstrate the psychological wisdom of fairy tales.

-Von Franz's interpretation of fairy tales is based on Jung‘s view of fairy tales as a spontaneous and naive product of soul, which can only express what soul is.
+Von Franz's interpretation of fairy tales is based on Jung's view of fairy tales as a spontaneous and naive product of soul, which can only express what soul is.
 That means, she looks at fairy tales as images of different phases of experiencing the reality of the soul.
-They are the “purest and simplest expression of collective unconscious psychic processes” and “they represent the archetypes in their simplest, barest and most concise form” because they are less overlaid with conscious material than myths and legends.
-“In this pure form, the archetypal images afford us the best clues to the understanding of the processes going on in the collective psyche”.
-“The fairy tale itself is its own best explanation; that is, its meaning is contained in the totality of its motifs connected by the thread of the story. [...]
-Every fairy tale is a relatively closed system compounding one essential psychological meaning which is expressed in a series of symbolical pictures and events and is discoverable in these”.
+They are the "purest and simplest expression of collective unconscious psychic processes" and "they represent the archetypes in their simplest, barest and most concise form" because they are less overlaid with conscious material than myths and legends.
+"In this pure form, the archetypal images afford us the best clues to the understanding of the processes going on in the collective psyche".
+"The fairy tale itself is its own best explanation; that is, its meaning is contained in the totality of its motifs connected by the thread of the story. [...]
+Every fairy tale is a relatively closed system compounding one essential psychological meaning which is expressed in a series of symbolical pictures and events and is discoverable in these".

-I have come to the conclusion that all fairy tales endeavour to describe one and the same psychic fact, but a fact so complex and far-reaching and so difficult for us to realize in all its different aspects that hundreds of tales and thousands of repetitions with a musician’s variation are needed until this unknown fact is delivered into consciousness; and even then the theme is not exhausted.
-This unknown fact is what Jung calls the Self, which is the psychic reality of the collective unconscious. [...]
-Every archetype is in its essence only one aspect of the collective unconscious as well as always representing also the whole collective unconscious.

 The fairy tales' hero and heroine – with which the auditor identifies – are taken as archetypal figures (not as common human ego) representing the archetypal foundation of the ego-complex of an individual or a group.
-“The hero restores to healthy, normal functioning a situation in which all egos of that tribe or nation are deviating from their instinctive basic totality pattern.
-Hero and Heroine form ”a model of an ego [...] demonstrating a rightly functioning ego, [...] in accordance with the requirements of the Self”.
+"The hero restores to healthy, normal functioning a situation in which all egos of that tribe or nation are deviating from their instinctive basic totality pattern.
+Hero and Heroine form "a model of an ego [...] demonstrating a rightly functioning ego, [...] in accordance with the requirements of the Self".